Raúl Soldi: Brief biography

-In 1932, he returned to Argentina and continued to produce oils, watercolors, inks, drawings, lithographies and monocopies.
+In 1932, he returned to Argentina and continued to produce oils, watercolors, inks, drawings, lithographs and monocopies.

 In 1933, he began to work as cinematographic theatrical designer for national films and continued this work for fifteen years.

-In 1941, he was granted a scholarship by the National Commission of Culture and travelled to Hollywood in the United States.
+In 1941, he was granted a scholarship by the National Commission of Culture and traveled to Hollywood in the United States.
+He stayed in the U.S.A from 1941 to 1943.
+In Hollywood, he worked in films as a production designer and scenic designer.

 In 1953, he began work upon the murals of the Church of Santa Ana, Glew, Province of Buenos Aires, Argentina – a project that took 23 summers to complete.

-In 1966, he redecorated the Cupola of the Colón Theater of Buenos Aires with several dancers and musicians from old times without receiving any pay of this big project.
+In 1966, he redecorated the Cupola of the Teatro Colón of Buenos Aires with several dancers and musicians from old times without receiving any pay of this big project.

 In 1968, he travelled to Israel, to paint a fresco in the Basilica of the Anuncición, in Nazareth, a mural inspired by the miracle of the Virgin of Luján.

-In 1971, he created a mosaic of the Church of San Isidro Labrador.
+In 1971, he created a mosaic and painted a mural for the Church of San Isidro Labrador in Buenos Aires.

-In 1973, his work Santa Ana and the Virgin is included in the Gallery of Sacred Art at the Vatican.
+In 1973, his work Santa Ana and the Virgin was included in the Collection of Modern and Contemporary Art, Vatican Museums, in the South American room.

-In 1979, his mural Santa Fiorentina is incorporated in the Cathedral of the city of Campana, province of Buenos Aires, Argentina.
+In 1979, his mural Santa Fiorentina was incorporated in the Cathedral of the city of Campana, province of Buenos Aires, Argentina.

 In 1989, he created the mosaic Camerata Bariloche, for the Museum of the Park of Portofino, Italy.